Dark Water Early Season Tactics

 Most of the action centers on the dark water lakes, rivers, and flowages due to the fact that they are the first to experience warming.
 Musky prefer 68-72 degree water temperature.
 Dark water bodies of water will reach this before deep clear water lakes.

 A few of the better bets for early season waters would be Moose Lake, which is excellent in May and early June.
 In addition, Ghost, Lost Land, and teal turn on fast in the early part of the season.
 Suggested lures are small bucktails and down sized Rapalas and Crane baits.
-Surface bait action starts out slow, but if you do throw one, make it a slow moving one like a ZZ Topper, a Best American Topper or an old Pfluger Globe.
+Surface bait action starts out slow, but if you do throw one, make it a slow moving one like a ZZ Topper, or any of the line of lures from Best American Tackle.

 Another early season chain is the Spider Chain.
 Here you can use larger crank baits as you work the shore line weeds.
 Fish are very weed oriented in this chain.
 Even the Walleyes act as though they were bass.
 Fallen trees are also spots where small bucktails can be very effective.